hongminy/Take-Him-Out/docs/index.md

 layout: default
 title:  Home
 ---
-# CS 175: Minecraft Cracker: The Fireball Battle
+# CS 175: Minecraft Cracker: A Multi-agent Fireball Battle

 ![Fireball Battle](https://i.ytimg.com/vi/-HVxYHAch2g/maxresdefault.jpg)

+## Our project is around a Minecraft fireball battle game that we developed.
+The rule of the game is very simple, there are two players inside the arena.
+Whoever defeats the opponent using Fireball will win the game, the one and only, king of the hill.

 <iframe width="1024" height="576" src="https://www.youtube.com/embed/UMcZHYxZHTo" frameborder="0" allowfullscreen="true"> </iframe>